 We run Frontrunner programmes specifically for disabled students in partnership with universities across the UK.
 Students take part in challenging discussions with senior leaders and visit organizations across different sectors to tackle real-life challenges.
 They gain a deep insight into the world of work, broaden their networks and unlock the skills they need to succeed in the future.

 The programme runs for three days, for up to 50 students.

 Students explore their personal leadership journeys and develop their skills through:

 Prior to delivering the programme, we ensure we understand the accessibility requirements of each individual student through corresponding with our university partner and with the students, and ensure these are met during the programme.

-We know that career development opportunities can often seem inaccessible to disabled students.
-That’s why whilst Frontrunner focuses on the key employability skills all students need, we work with universities to ensure we understand each student’s accessibility needs throughout the programme.
-Through developing their skills, confidence and networks, students have a better chance to break down barriers and succeed in their careers.
+We know that broadening professional network opportunities can often seem inaccessible to disabled students.
+That’s why whilst Frontrunner focuses on developing the key skills all students need, we work with universities to ensure we understand each student’s accessibility needs throughout the programme.
+Through developing their skills, confidence and networks, students have a better chance to break down barriers and succeed in the future.